[a.k.a. Frazer Fir, Frasier Fir]

 The famous Fraser Fir is a beautiful landscape ornamental, and is widely considered one of the finest conifer species in North America (and most commonly misspelled: Frazer Fir, Frasier Fir, Fraser Fur, Frazier Fir, etc.)

-In terms of species, Fraser Fir seedlings are so similar to Balsam Fir seedlings that scientists believe that not too long ago they were one and the same, and there are still debates going on as to whether they should be considered separate or not.
+In terms of species, Fraser Fir seedlings are so similar to Balsam Fir seedlings that scientists believe that not too long ago they were one and the same.
+Debates continue as to whether they should be considered separate species or not.